lpacher/lae/fpga/labs/lab1/README.md

 <br />

-By default `source` also prints in the Tcl console all Tcl statements that are executed as comments (a commend always starts with the `#` character in Tcl).
+By default `source` also prints in the Tcl console all Tcl statements that are executed as comments (a comment always starts with the `#` character in Tcl).
 You can **suppress the command echoing** by adding the `-notrace` option as follows:

 ```